 Seven Wonders Trail is a 2-mile hike with 200 feet elevation change which includes Fire Wave, Pink Canyon, Striped Rock, Kaolin Wash, Crazy Hill, Thunderstorm Arch and Fire Cave.
 It begins at Fire Wave Trailhead, but instead of hiking straight to the Fire Wave and back, you’d hike a loop in the opposite direction which ends at Fire Wave before returning to the trailhead.

-Our experience: Because we hiked to Fire Wave for sunrise, we didn’t end up hiking this in a loop.
-But we highly recommend you do it this way if you don’t go to Fire Wave for sunrise because you’ll tick off more formations in one fun hike.
-You could even include White Domes loop into this hike!
+We hiked to Fire Wave for sunrise, so we didn’t end up hiking this in a loop.
+But we highly recommend you do it this way if you don’t go to the Fire Wave for sunrise because you’ll tick off more formations in one hike.
+And you could even include White Domes loop into this hike!

 Click or touch the map below to activate.
-Zoom in and out, move around the map and see the locations for each place we’ve listed in this guide.
+Zoom in and out, move around the map and you’ll see the locations for each place listed in this guide.
+You can also click on the “view larger map” icon in the top right to expand the map for a closer look.

 Map key: